 After winter, good weather means getting outside and gathering with friends and family for a backyard BBQ.
 Before you fire up the grill, consider safety.
-In 2007, 18,700 people went to an emergency room with injuries linked to grills, according to the National Fire Protection Association (NFPA).
+From 2011 to 2015, U.S. fire departments responded to an average of 9,600 home fires involving grills, according to the National Fire Protection Association (NFPA).
 Here are some simple guidelines to ensure BBQ safety:

 Keep Your Grill Tuned Up

-Treat it like a shiny new car by cleaning it and providing regular maintenance.
-Otherwise, it will suffer from a build up of food and ashes.
+Treat your grill like a shiny new car by cleaning it and completing regular maintenance.
+Otherwise, it will suffer from a build-up of food and ashes that can act as kindling in the event of a grill fire.

 - Always clean your grill before you use it again when BBQ season rolls around.
 Make a habit of doing the same after every BBQ.
 Use a wire brush on the grate and scrape out any ash in the bowl—a common garden trowel works well.